dschadow/CloudSecurity/README.md

     curl localhost:8888/encrypt -d secretToEncrypt
     curl localhost:8888/decrypt -d secretToDecrypt

+## Profile jasypt
+This profile is using [Jasypt for Spring Boot](https://github.com/ulisesbocchio/jasypt-spring-boot) to secure sensitive configuration properties.
+You have to provide an environment variable named `jasypt.encryptor.password` with the value `config-client-jasypt` to decrypt the database password during application start.

 ## Profile vault
 This profile is using [Vault](https://www.vaultproject.io) to secure sensitive configuration properties.